Thomas Tuchel Tactics At England 2026: Building A World Cup-Ready System – Tactical Analysis

 He doesn’t get the ball here, but you can see that he has nobody on him, and if the ball was hung up for a second less, he probably could have tapped in a cutback.

-There is so much more that Tuchel has done tactically with England, but he is one of the most versatile managers at setting up his team in ways that suit them best against a given opponent rather than some rigid tactical system.
+There is so much more that Tuchel has done tactically with England, but he is one of the most versatile managers at setting up his team in ways that suit them best against a given opponent, rather than following a rigid tactical system.

 That is why he’s been one of the best knockout football managers for some time.